With eyes to the skies birding enthusiasts are in ecstasy upon spotting sought-after species.

 Joplin, Missouri

-The canter is a prime example of the impact birding has on our ecosystem.
-Here you’ll find chert glades a globally unique habit and Shoal Creek, which are both a critical place for migratory birds.
+The center is a prime example of the impact bird watching has on our ecosystem.
+Here you’ll find chert glades, a desert-like environment unique to southern Missouri, and Shoal Creek, which are both a critical place for migratory birds.
 To date 163 species have been recorded with 48 being confirmed nesters.
 Recommended trails are available online at wildcatglades.audubon.org. (visitjoplinmo.com)

 7. Fort Myers Beach/Little Estero Lagoon